 “I really like to get out and run and get easy baskets,” says Jasper.
 “I like shooting the open three when it’s there and getting my teammates easy looks in transition.”

 You can see evidence of Jasper’s all-around game in his stats, the six-foot-five inch combo guard is averaging 21 points, seven rebounds and seven assists a game.
 Still, he’s working to improve his shooting stroke -- which he admits is a bit unorthodox -- and become stronger with the basketball.

 According to Jasper, Kansas assistant coach Kurtis Townsend has been monitoring his progress.

 “Kansas is coming at me pretty hard and I like them a lot, it’s Coach Townsend doing the recruiting,” said Jasper.
 “He came out to my school before but didn’t get to see me play because it was the wrong day.
 I’m not sure when he’s coming out again.
 He talks to my coach a lot though.”

-As far as Jasper is concerned, he isn’t too worried about when Kansas or any other school is coming out to see him.
+As far as Jasper is concerned, he isn’t too worried about when schools are coming out to see him.
 He’s focused on his junior season and improving Paso Robles 14-3 record.
 There will be more time to focus on recruiting once his season is over.

 Of course, Jasper is also looking forward to one last tour on the club circuit.
 His summer team, EBO Sports, is easily one of the most talented in the country and playing on a team with guys like Robin and Brook Lopez, Tre’Von Willis, and Quincy Pondexter just to name a few means that there will be a big bullseye on he and his teammates.